NansPellicari/UE4-TimelineSystem/Docs/Api.md

 #### `protected virtual const float `[`GetTickInterval`](#classNTimeline_1a7c0dc7947a2f271fe68020d322fca417)`() const` <a id="classNTimeline_1a7c0dc7947a2f271fe68020d322fca417"></a>

-This is the value required by a timer to know the tick frequency for this timeline.
+This is the value required by a timer manager to know the tick frequency for this timeline (given by [NTimelineManager](#classNTimelineManager)).
 The NotifyTick use this method to add time on CurrentTime at each call.

 #### `protected virtual void `[`OnExpired`](#classNTimeline_1a0d9dd0276af8afabfea4c049f4395b78)`(TSharedPtr< `[`NEventInterface`](#classNEventInterface)` > Event,const float & ExpiredTime,const int32 & Index)` <a id="classNTimeline_1a0d9dd0276af8afabfea4c049f4395b78"></a>